sambuddhac/Horizontal_Proper/README.md

 conda activate centralHorCoord
 ```

-4. If you are interested to run either the NE based game-theoretic model or the market-mechanism desing model, go inside the `DistMechDes_PyJuMP` and repeat step 2.
-For activating the conda environment `distHorCoord`, this time, type
+4. If you are interested to run either the NE based game-theoretic model or the market-mechanism desing model, go inside the `distributed_mechanism_design_PyJuMP` and repeat step 2.
+This will create environment `distHorCoord` which can be activated using the following command:

 ```sh
 conda activate distHorCoord